stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 {{%/expand%}}

-Once the document is using any of the above method created, you can go ahead and do a quick test.
-You can find the newly created document under the **Owned by me** tab of the Document resource.
+Once completed, you will find the newly created document under the Owned by me tab of the Document resource.

-  1. Click on the playbook called `Playbook-Investigate-Application-Resources` and click on **Execute Automation** to execute our playbook.
+  1. Click on the playbook called `Playbook-Investigate-Application-Resources` and click on **Execute Automation** to execute your playbook.
-  2. Paste in the Resources List you took note from the output of the previous playbook (refer to previous step) under **Resources** and click on **Execute**
+  2. Paste in the Resources List you took note from the output of the previous playbook (refer to previous step) under Resources and click on **Execute**.

-  3. Under **Executed Steps** you should be able to each of the step the playbook has executed.
-If you view the content of the document you will be able to see the code and find out what exactly each step does.
-But for simplicity, we have created a list on the objective of each step, and what data it will produce.
+  3. Under **Executed Steps** you will be able to see each of the steps executed by the playbook.
+If you view the content of the document you will see the actual code and can review it to see what each step does.
+For simplicity, listed the objective of each step and what data it will produce.

       ![Section3 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-steps-explain.png)